 The penny dropped.
 My mum, a devout Catholic, loves churches.

 Maybe she wanted to know what the deal was with the girl I was embracing in the foreground as well, but that’s beside the point, I think.

 So, even though I don’t have the faith, here is my top 5 spectacular churches that might lure my mum to the South American continent for the first time.
 Funnily enough, they’re all in Colombia.

 This is the very church in question.
 Close to Pasto near the border town of Ipiales, it is beautifully situated and spectacular in execution.
 Even dirty old, irreligious me found this edifice awe-inspiring.

 2. La Popa Convent’s chapel.

-Overlooking the glamorous pirate city of Cartegena, this convent and its chapel are not only beautiful and must-tour material, but have some pretty fantastic stories to tell.
-My favourite is about how the founder of the site had to throw the devil off the mountain before the structure could be built.
+Overlooking the glamorous pirate city of Cartagena, this convent and its chapel are not only beautiful and must-tour material, but have some pretty fantastic stories to tell.
+My favorite is about how the founder of the site had to throw the devil off the mountain before the structure could be built.

 3. The Salt Cathedral.

 So, there was a bunch of salt in a mine, and some bright spark landed on the idea to sculpt an entire cathedral out of it.
 Not that far from Bogotá, this is an amazing, God-worthy spectacle.
 Don’t you think, Mum?